greguz/rxdable/README.md

 const operator = getOperatorByStream(transformStream);
 ```

-**WARNING**: This function will create an Operator ables to be uses just one time.
+**WARNING**: This function will create an Operator ables to be used just one time.